-The information on a UCC-1 filing includes:
+The information on a UCC-1 filing can include:

-When is a UCC-1 Filed?
+When is a UCC-1 filed?

-The first UCC-1 filer holds a first-position lien, the second filer has a second-position lien, and so forth.
+The first UCC-1 filer holds a first-position lien, the second filer has a second-position lien and so forth.
 Usually, the first-position lien must be completely satisfied before the second-position lien holder can receive any remaining collateral.
-In some cases, multiple lenders might work out an arrangement that leaves more collateral for junior lien holders.
-However, lenders typically will not allow a borrower to re-use the same collateral for multiple loans.
+In some cases, multiple lenders might work out an arrangement that leaves more collateral for junior lienholders.
+However, lenders typically won’t allow a borrower to reuse the same collateral for multiple loans.

-The two types of UCC-1 filings are:
+Two types of UCC-1 filings

 UCC liens against specific collateral: This type of lien gives creditors an interest in one or more specific, identified assets rather than an interest in all the assets owned by a business.
 These are most often used for inventory financing or equipment financing transactions.

-The existence of a UCC lien won't hurt your credit score unless you've defaulted on a loan or it has gone to collection.
+The existence of a UCC lien won't hurt your credit score unless you've defaulted on a loan or it’s gone to collection.
 The loan secured by a UCC lien increases your credit utilization ratio, which could hurt your credit score if the ratio increases too much.
 However, as long as you're careful about the size of your loan and responsible with payments, the lien itself shouldn't affect your score.